jjovelc/JovelJ_JovelJ_software/geneious/geneious_floating_license_2023/Geneious_floating_license_2023.md

 <img src="images/geneious_logo.png" alt="Geneious logo" width="400"/>

+### Our floating license will stop working on December 2025

 ---
 Geneious is a high-level bioinformatics software suitable to conduct a series of Molecular Biology tasks, including sequence analysis, visualization and database exploration.
 The Faculty of Veterinary Medicine of the University of Calgary  has purchased a floating license, which operates through a virtual machine that can accessed remotely from any terminal in Campus (UofA) or remotely.
 In both cases, a VPN connection is required.